Coderad32/Coderad32/README.md

 - I don't use email.
 - I don't read PDFs.
-- I don't write software anymore.
+- Breaking the Habit.

 I plan on scrubbing some data about myself off the internet; Removing old projects that no longer interest me, and gaining credit for what I do here on GitHub as a digital entrepreneur.

+I am creating a safer cleaner persona online.

 ## 🛠️ Skills